bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-02-usecases-class.md

 ## Results Submission
 * Hand in a lab report (including your diagrams)
-* Take part in the oral test on Nov.
+* Take part in the peer review activity on Nov.
 5 2020

 More info on the [Labs](index) page.